dottigiuli/Identical-Parallel-Machine-Sceduling-Renewable-Resource/README.md

   - int machine index
   - int resource requirement on that machine
   Example:
-  0 12 1 12
+  0 12 1 15
-  Means that the job can be assigned to machine 0 with resource consumption 12, and to machine 1 resource consumption 12.
+  Means that the job can be assigned to machine 0 with resource consumption 12, and to machine 1 resource consumption 15.
+Since we consider identical parallel machines, we only use the resource consumption for the first machine.